starcoinorg/starcoin/vm/stdlib/modules/doc/ModifyDaoConfigProposal.md

 ## Struct `DaoConfigUpdate`

-a proposal action to udpate dao config. if any field is <code>0</code>, that means the proposal want to update.
+a proposal action to update dao config. if any field is <code>0</code>, that means the proposal want to update.